boozallen/sdp-libraries/libraries/slack/README.md

 ##  External Dependencies
 ---

-More information can be found on the [plugin website](https://wiki.jenkins.io/display/JENKINS/Slack+Plugin).
+More information can be found on the [Slack plugin website](https://wiki.jenkins.io/display/JENKINS/Slack+Plugin).

 ## Troubleshooting
 ---